ned14/llfio/Build.md

 ## Build static libraries from source

-You will need [CMake](https://cmake.org/) installed, v3.5 or better.
+You will need [CMake](https://cmake.org/) installed, v3.9 or better.
 It is important to do an out-of-tree build, because the build will otherwise fail.

 If you want C++ Coroutines support, you will need a C++ Coroutines supporting compiler.
-It should get automatically discovered and detected, however note that on Linux you currently need a very recent clang combined with a very recent libc++ as no recent GCC implements C++ Coroutines yet.
-For Debian/Ubuntu, `apt install libc++-dev-9 libc++abi-dev-9` might do it.
+It should get automatically discovered and detected.

 To build and test on POSIX (`make`, `ninja` etc):

 ~~~
 mkdir build
 cd build
-cmake ..
+cmake .. -DCMAKE_BUILD_TYPE=Release
 cmake --build .
 ctest -R llfio_sl
 ~~~